Glutamine: essential amino acid for your well-being

 III.
 Where to find glutamine?

-This amino acid valuable to our body, glutamine, is mainly found in animal and plant proteins
+This amino acid valuable for our body, glutamine, is mainly found in animal and plant proteins

-Animal sources include chicken and fish, while plant sources include tofu, peas, lentils, and beans.
+Animal sources notably include chicken and fish, while plant sources include tofu, peas, lentils, and beans.

 Other foods such as spinach, beets, cabbage, and cereals are also sources of this substance.

-At D-LAB NUTRICOSMETICS, we offer the Pro-Collagen Digestion treatment, based on several elements including L-Glutamine, marine collagen, chicory, papain, and a combination of prebiotics and probiotics.
+At D-LAB NUTRICOSMETICS, we offer the Pro-Collagène Digestion treatment, based on several elements including L-Glutamine, marine collagen, chicory, papain, and a set of prebiotics and probiotics.

-This supplement is an ideal solution to incorporate this amino acid into your diet, while benefiting from the other ingredients that promote your well-being.
+This supplement is an ideal solution to incorporate this amino acid into your diet while benefiting from other ingredients that support your well-being.

 What is the food richest in this amino acid?

 Among foods, chicken is one of the richest in glutamine.
 It is closely followed by fish, dairy products, and certain legumes such as peas and lentils.
-It is therefore recommended to include these foods in your diet to ensure an adequate intake of this amino acid.
+It is therefore recommended to include these foods in your diet to ensure sufficient intake of this amino acid.

 Glutamine is the most notable fuel for intestinal and immune cells

-A deficiency in this substance is often linked to sleep disorders, agitation, and difficulty concentrating.
-It has calming effects on stress, promotes serenity, and facilitates rest.
+A deficiency in this substance is often linked to sleep disorders, restlessness, and difficulty concentrating.
+It has calming effects on stress, encourages serenity, and facilitates rest.

-Furthermore, a deficiency of this amino acid can cause a decrease in immune function, poor post-exercise recovery, and an increased susceptibility to infections.
+Moreover, a lack of this amino acid can cause a decrease in immune function, poor post-exercise recovery, and an increased susceptibility to infections.

 For these reasons, it is crucial to ensure an adequate intake, either through a balanced diet or through dietary supplements containing glutamine.

-V. Our solutions for the microbiota and bloated belly
+V. Our solutions for the microbiota and bloating

-Bloating is caused by an imbalance of the microbiota (also called gut flora).
+Bloating is caused by an imbalance of the microbiota (also called intestinal flora).

-At D-LAB NUTRICOSMETICS, we offer a range of dietary supplements for the stomach and the microbiota.
+At D-LAB NUTRICOSMETICS, we offer a range of dietary supplements for the belly and the microbiota.

 • The Flat Belly Program.

-A program focused on the gut, our second brain.
-Composed of 29 active ingredients, it will rebalance the digestive system to sustainably reduce waist circumference and regulate hormonal balance and stress to trigger weight loss while preventing fat storage.
+A program focused on the belly, our second brain.
+Composed of 29 active ingredients, it will rebalance the digestive system to sustainably reduce waist circumference and regulate hormonal balance and stress to trigger weight loss while avoiding fat storage.

-Thus, vitamin B6 helps regulate hormonal and nervous activity, chromium and guarana support the metabolism of sugars and fats, and mucilage-rich fucus contributes to the balance of the digestive system for a lasting result on waist circumference.
+Thus, vitamin B6 helps regulate hormonal and nervous activity, chromium and guarana support the metabolism of sugars and fats, and fucus rich in mucilages contributes to the balance of the digestive system for a lasting result on waist circumference.

-Absolu, which is an association of 5 strains of lactic acid bacteria, the closest to the human intestinal microbiota, and are highly concentrated and encapsulated in a gastro-resistant capsule, to ensure maximum assimilation and harmonious development within the intestinal flora itself.
+Absolu which is an association of 5 strains of lactic ferments, the closest to the human intestinal microbiota, and are highly concentrated and encapsulated in a gastro-resistant capsule, to guarantee maximum assimilation and harmonious development within the intestinal flora itself.